ansible-community/meetup/meetup_toolkit.md

 1. Time Management

-Start and end the event on time.
-This creates a good practice and impression of the meetup group.
+Start and end the event on time.Ensure speakers also keep to their time allowance, especially if you have multiple speakers - this is respectful to people's time, especially the latter speakers in the agenda.

 2. Round table introduction

 A round table introduction before the meetup helps us to create a network with the attendees.
 This helps the organizers to know them, their work and experience level better.
-Manier times you might get your future speaker, organizer or volunteer for the group from there.
+Many times you might get your future speaker, organizer or volunteer for the group from there.
 Therefore be frank in asking for help.

 3. Feedback session